feathersjs/docs/guides/offline-first/readme.md

 Offline first is a way of building applications where having network connectivity is an enhancement, not a necessity.
 Instead of building applications with the always-on desktop mindset, when you build applications in which the default mode is offline, you’re prone to deliver a better overall customer experience.

-Offline-first techniques and technologies exist to prepare an application to deliver a good experience to customers while it’s offline.
+Offline first techniques and technologies exist to prepare an application to deliver a good experience to customers while it’s offline.

 (*)